Blog

 If the number of additional active users in an organization exceeds a 20% increase, a member of our sales team will proactively reach out to the owner of the organization.
 Our goal is to provide personalized assistance in adjusting the pricing plan to better suit the organization's requirements and to discuss any potential optimizations that could benefit their projects.

 Rest assured that our sales team's priority is to support the organization's growth and address any concerns the owner may have.
-Our team is committed to providing a seamless experience and ensuring that your organization continues to thrive while using Qovery's platform.
+Our team is committed to providing a seamless experience and ensuring that your organization continues to thrive while using Qovery's DevOps automation tool.

 To accommodate organizations with larger development teams, Qovery offers a range discount for teams with more than 40 active developers.
 This discount is designed to provide better value for organizations with more active users, making it more cost-effective as your team grows.
 Our sales team will be more than happy to discuss the specific details of the range discount and help you find the best pricing plan to suit your organization's needs.